JonasBorgPetersen/GDSProject/contract Template.md

 ####Use case 2

-Name: The system should be able to make a booking for up to 9 persons, between to airports on a given day.
+> <b>Name:</b> The system should be able to make a booking for up to 9 persons, between to airports on a given day.
 The booking can even be a one-way or a round-trip.
-Primary actor: Employee from travel agency.
+> <b>Primary actor:</b> Employee from travel agency.
-Precondition: Desktop application.
+> <b>Precondition:</b> Desktop application.
-Success scenario: The booking is successful when all persons has been booked.
+> <b>Success scenario:</b> The booking is successful when all persons has been booked.
-Special requirements: The booking is atomic, and can only be successful, if all persons can be booked, and all legs are included.
+> <b>Special requirements:</b> The booking is atomic, and can only be successful, if all persons can be booked, and all legs are included.
 An error message should be returned, if the seats are not available anymore.

 ####Use case 3

-Name: See a booking, providing a PNR from the booking.
+> <b>Name: See a booking, providing a PNR from the booking.
-Primary actor: Employee from travel agency.
+> <b>Primary actor: Employee from travel agency.
-Precondition: Desktop application.
+> <b>Precondition: Desktop application.
-Success scenario: Returns the booking.
+> <b>Success scenario: Returns the booking.
-Special requirements:

 ####Use case 4

-Name: Cancel a booking, providing a PNR from the booking.
+> <b>Name:</b> Cancel a booking, providing a PNR from the booking.
-Primary actor: Employee from travel agency.
+> <b>Primary actor:</b> Employee from travel agency.
-Precondition: Desktop application.
+> <b>Precondition:</b> Desktop application.
-Success scenario: Cancels the booking.
+> <b>Success scenario:</b> Cancels the booking.
-Special requirements:

 ###Actor descriptions

+> <b>Employee:</b> The employee is the employees from the travel agencies.

 ##Domain Model